siemens-nl-fa/SIMATIC-AX-Tutorial/README.md

 - an installation of the offline AX IDE logged in to APAX (using apax login)
 - locally configured Git install
 - TIA portal V18> installation
-- PLCSIM Advanced or physical s7-1500
+- PLCSIM Advanced or physical s7-1500 with a loaded hardware configuration

 ## Additional information